Commercial Pipi Fishery

 For information on the Recreational Pipi Fishery, click here.

-The draft Notice proposes a set of management arrangements for the commercial harvest of pipis in Victoria by eligible Fishery Access Licence (FAL) holders.
-The proposed arrangements provide an opportunity for commercial fishers to access the fishery in a sustainable manner until the Victorian Pipi Fishery Management Plan (the Plan) is finalised and implemented.
+The Notice implements a set of management arrangements for the commercial harvest of pipis in Victoria by eligible Ocean Fishery Access Licence holders.
+The arrangements will result in a greater supply of fresh, locally caught pipis to the bait and food markets.

-The draft Notice does not propose to change the rules that govern the recreational harvest of pipis.
+The Notice does not change the rules that govern the recreational harvest of pipis.

 Information about Pipis in Victoria

 Pipi is the common name given to the small bivalve, Donax deltoides, which is found on high-energy sandy beaches in the intertidal zone.

 The Victorian fishery covers the entire Victorian coastline, with the exception of Port Phillip Bay and Marine National Parks where shellfish cannot be harvested in the intertidal region.
 However, the fishery is only currently open at Discovery Bay (targeted primarily by commercial fishers) and Venus Bay (primarily a recreational fishery).

 A number of licence classes are authorised to harvest pipi for commercial purposes, however, a majority of the harvest to date has been taken under the non-transferable Ocean Fishery Access Licences (OFAL).
 Fishers primarily use dip-nets to harvest pipis.